 “The best thing is to have a separate network," says Jerry Irvine, chief information officer of IT outsourcer Prescient Solutions.

-Keeper Security's CEO and co-founder Darren Guccione recommends high-strength passwords and two-factor authentication.
+He suggests people use high-strength passwords and two-factor authentication when signing up for a site or app, noting that there are ramifications if you don't.
 “If you are guilty of reusing the same password over and over, hackers can gain access from everything to your bank account to your car to your home and everything in it," says the co-founder of the digital vault maker.